elmtree-askmo/cloudcannon-app/content/learn/computer-science/what-is-a-broadcast-domain-and-how-do-routers-affect-them.md

 seo:
   title: QuickTakes | Computer Science
   page_description: >-
-    An explanation of broadcast domains and the role of routers in managing them, focusing on how routers separate networks and control broadcast message propagation.
+    This content explains what a broadcast domain is, how devices communicate within it, and the significant role routers play in managing these domains to control network traffic.
   page_keywords: >-
-    broadcast domain, routers, network traffic, local area network, LAN, broadcast messages, network management, traffic control, network segmentation, security
+    broadcast domain, routers, network traffic, local area network, broadcast messages, network management, network performance, broadcast traffic, security, network segmentation
 author: QuickTakes
 question: >-
     What is a broadcast domain and how do routers affect them?